|Corolla New Homes||Southern Shores New Homes||Duck New Homes|

 |Kitty Hawk New Homes||Kill Devil Hills New Homes||Nags Head New Homes|

 |Hatteras New Homes||Colington Island New Homes||Manteo New Homes|

-Single family building costs can be anywhere between $100-200+ per square foot.
-The only way to know is to design a house plan that works on an available vacant lot (home-site).
+Single family building costs can be anywhere between $125-250+ per square foot.
+The only way to know is to have a complete set of building plans.
+Design a house plan that works on an available vacant lot (home-site).
 Then get an idea of your desired interior, exterior, and landscape finish.
 A Surfside agent can put these scenarios together easily, just call 252-599-2300.

-If you’re considering Outer Banks Construction path, we would recommend starting a dialogue with RE/MAX Surfside.
-We can sort through the basic mechanics with you.
+If you’re considering Outer Banks Construction path, we would recommend starting a dialogue with a Surfside Realtor building consultant.
+We can sort through the basic mechanics with you first and match your expectations and financial goals.
 We will be able to find you a viable piece of land, and then maximize the value of that lot with a new home.
 You don’t want to under build, and you certainly do not want to overbuild.
 Knowing you have the right floor / house plans and specifications already in place, provides you with more accurate pricing when it comes to construction projects.